kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Set up your Systems Manager State Manager to store the latest AMI IDs and integrate it with your CloudFormation template.
 Call the update-stack API in CloudFormation whenever you decide to update the EC2 instances in your CloudFormation template.
 * Integrate CloudFormation with AWS Service Catalog to fetch the latest AMI IDs and automatically use them for succeeding deployments.
 * Set up CloudFormation with Systems Manager Parameter Store to retrieve the latest AMI IDs for your template.
 Whenever you decide to update the EC2 instances, call the update-stack API in CloudFormation in your CloudFormation template.
-Incorrect

 You can use the existing Parameters section of your CloudFormation template to define Systems Manager parameters, along with other parameters.
 Systems Manager parameters are a unique type that is different from existing parameters because they refer to actual values in the Parameter Store.
 The value for this type of parameter would be the Systems Manager (SSM) parameter key instead of a string or other value.
 CloudFormation will fetch values stored against these keys in Systems Manager in your account and use them for the current stack operation.
 If the parameter referenced in the template does not exist in Systems Manager, there will be synchronous validation error that will be thrown.
 Also, if you have defined any parameter value validations (AllowedValues, AllowedPattern, etc.) for Systems Manager parameters, they will be performed against SSM keys which are given as input values for template parameters, not actual values stored in Systems Manager.

 Parameters stored in Systems Manager are mutable.
 Any time you use a template containing Systems Manager parameters to create/update your stacks, CloudFormation uses the values for these Systems Manager parameters at the time of the create/update operation.
 So, as parameters are updated in Systems Manager, you can have the new value of the parameter take effect by just executing a stack update operation.
 The Parameters section in the output for Describe API will show an additional ‘ResolvedValue’ field that contains the resolved value of the Systems Manager parameter that was used for the last stack operation.
-Hence, the correct answer is to set up CloudFormation with Systems Manager Parameter Store to retrieve the latest AMI IDs for your template.
+* Hence, the correct answer is to set up CloudFormation with Systems Manager Parameter Store to retrieve the latest AMI IDs for your template.
 Whenever you decide to update the EC2 instances, call the update-stack API in CloudFormation in your CloudFormation template.
 The option that says: Set up your Systems Manager State Manager to store the latest AMI IDs and integrate it with your CloudFormation template.
 Call the update-stack API in CloudFormation whenever you decide to update the EC2 instances in your CloudFormation template is incorrect because the Systems Manager State Manager service simply automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define.
 This can’t be used as a parameter store that refers to the latest AMI of your application.
 The option that says: Integrate AWS Service Catalog with AWS Config to automatically fetch the latest AMI and use it for succeeding deployments is incorrect because AWS Service Catalog is not suitable in this scenario since this service just allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 In addition, AWS Config is simply a service that enables you to assess, audit, and evaluate the configurations of your AWS resources, which clearly is irrelevant in this case as the developer won’t be able to use this to store the latest AMI IDs.
 The option that says: Integrate CloudFormation with AWS Service Catalog to fetch the latest AMI IDs and automatically use them for succeeding deployments is incorrect because, just as mentioned above, the AWS Service Catalog just allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 A more appropriate solution for this scenario would be to use the Systems Manager Parameter Store to retrieve the latest AMI IDs for your template.